Download Assembly Instructions

 Please note, the Quick Shelves and Ladder Shelves are made differently and are not interchangeable.

-Over the years, we’ve been approached many times by distributors hoping to sell our panels.
+- Do you offer sales or discounts?Over the years, we’ve been approached many times by distributors hoping to sell our panels.
 We’ve stayed true to our policy of selling direct to the public to avoid additional mark up charges and keep the prices as low as possible.
 By continuing to stay efficient in our operations, we’ve been able to avoid unnecessary price increases as material costs rise.
 We’re often asked about discounts or promotions on our product.
 Because we don’t pad our prices in order to give the illusion of a good deal, we don’t offer sales or discounted rates.
 That means you can always feel confident when purchasing from us that you’re getting your panels at the lowest possible cost.

-Our best selling panel is $120.
+- How much do the panels cost?Our best selling panel is $120.
 It takes 9 of these to do the perimeter of a 10″ x 10″ booth.
 With stiffeners, support bars and freight, the cost is about $1400 for a booth.
 Of course, you can design booths much more creatively than just a perimeter wall.
-Prices for panels range from $105 to $220 each.
+Prices for panels range from $105 to $225 each.

-To get a definite answer on how long it will take to produce your order please give us a call at 800-525-4159, to check on our current production schedule.
+- What is your lead time?To get a definite answer on how long it will take to produce your order please give us a call at 800-525-4159, to check on our current production schedule.
 Custom orders can take a little more time than standard items.
-General lead time on carpeted items is 2-3 weeks, but if you have a show coming up soon please call us; We have an excellent record of making things happen on a tight time frame.
+General lead time on carpeted items is 2-3 weeks, but if you have a show coming up sooner please call us; We have an excellent record of making things happen on a tight time frame.
+Non-carpeted items such as hangers are typically in stock and can ship the next business day.
 For small package shipments, there are expedited shipping options available.

-If you want to stand your panels up and hose them down, that is perfectly safe.
+- How do I clean my panels?If you want to stand your panels up and hose them down, that is perfectly safe.
 Just make sure you leave them out long enough to dry all the way through.
 For spot cleaning, most biodegradable cleaners like Simple Green, LOC or NOW will clean out most spots.
 Spot removers like 2KR will take out greasy spots.
 We find that blowing with air from an air compressor cleans out the dust from shows the best.

-The carpet is polypropylene, which is a plastic material and won’t mildew if it gets wet, and drains out in about one hour.
+- Will rain or sun hurt the panels?The cover is polypropylene, which is a plastic material and won’t mildew if it gets wet, and drains out in about one hour.
 Rain won’t hurt the foam and the steel is galvanized.
 The only thing that might rust is the weld.
 The material won’t fade in the sun, but it will soften, so don’t use them in the direct sunlight without a canopy if you plan to use drapery hooks to hang your work.
 The material will get stiff in cool and cold weather.
 Avoid storing your panels in a hot car.
 The heat generated in a hot car can reach 140 or 150 degrees and will warp the foam.
-The carpet is very durable, won’t rip, and is easy to clean.
+The cover is very durable, won’t rip, and is easy to clean.

-You should be able to do hundreds of shows with them, unless you are hard on equipment.
+- How long will my panels last?You should be able to do hundreds of shows with them, unless you are hard on equipment.
 Handle them reasonably and they will serve your for a long time.

-Yes, for standard Pro Panels, but consider selling your old panels and replacing them with new ones.
+- Can I replace the covers?Yes, for Original Pro Panels.
+Consider selling your old panels and replacing them with new ones.
 There is a good market for used panels.
 The cost of a cover is about one-half the cost of a new panel.
 It takes two people and some strength to take off the old covers and replace them.
 If you want to sell your used panels, visit our User Forum.